mfilipav/auto-diagnosis/README.md

 # Auto Diagnosis
 Automatic diagnosis code (ICD-9) assignment from doctor's notes

-This project was developed as part of the Deep Learning (Fall 2018) course together with Orhun Ozbek, Akmaral Yessenalina, Brynja Sigurdottir

-# Extreme Multi-Label Classification of Disease Codes From Medical Text
+This project was developed as part of the Deep Learning (Fall 2018) course together with Orhun Ozbek, Akmaral Yessenalina, Brynja Sigurpalsdottir, and unofficially published as **Extreme Multi-Label Classification of Disease Codes From Medical Text**

 ## Idea
 The purpose of this project is multi-label classification of disease diagnosis codes (ICD9) in patient discharge notes from MIMIC-III dataset.
 We compare and improve on the several state-of-the-art deep learning methods (e. g., CNNs, HANs).

+## Models

-To run the project:
+## To run the project:

 1. Clone the git repository from the source or copy and paste the project documents.